All Episodes

 So they can do both.

-Um so since ATF didn't have that much manpower, if they need a help with surveillance, I'd be able to get us 20 guys easy, right?
+So since ATF didn't have that much manpower, if they needed help with surveillance, I'd be able to get us 20 guys easy, right?

 So these are just like some nuanced things where working with other agencies can help you out.